Ulverston Canal is an odd waterway as it isn’t connected to the UK’s canal network.

 The Ulverston Canal was once the starting-point for steamers to Liverpool, passenger ships to Scotland and London.

-Cargoes included local slate, bobbins, Coniston copper and gunpowder shipped to coastal towns around Britain.
+Similarly, at that time, cargoes of local slate, bobbins, Coniston copper and gunpowder shipped to coastal towns around Britain.

-Unfortunately the arrival of the Furness Railway in the mid-1840s scuppered the canal’s long-term profitability.
+Unfortunately, the arrival of the Furness Railway in the mid-1840s scuppered the canal’s long-term profitability.